 - Fold in the Grated Zucchini then the Goat's Cheese Crumbs.

-It is one of the great thing about this recipe – these healthy savory muffins for kids can be made ahead, frozen then thawed when needed to be put in your kids lunchbox or to serve as an appetiser!
+Absolutely!
+It is one of the great thing about this recipe - these savory muffins can be made ahead, frozen then thawed when needed to be put in your kids lunchbox or to serve as an appetiser!
+They will last for months in the freezer but I recommend eating them within a month for maximum freshness.

 To freeze these Muffins, leave them to cool down completely first.
 Wrap them individually in a layer of plastic wrap and aluminium foil to avoid freeze-burns and place in the freezer.